chenhaotian/Truth-Finding/README.md

 | ------------- |:-------------:| -----:|
 | Person B      | Has a tank paring in the garage | Website A |

-In a typical truth finding scenarios, there may be multiple information sources providing claims about multiple entities having some kind of attributes, and there may exist conflicts between these claims.
-The model is to help finding the hidden truths, meanwhile calculate the credibilities of information sources.
+In typical truth finding scenarios, there may be multiple information sources providing claims about multiple entities having some kind of attributes, and there may exist conflicts between these claims.
+This model is to help finding the hidden truths, meanwhile calculate the credibilities of information sources.

 Generally there are three types of truth finding scenarios:
 + **S**ingle true attribute and **S**haring attributes(**SS**): `M sources claiming that N people's gender are either male or not male` , in this example all sources' claims are about the same set of attributes, which is {"male", "mot male"}, that means **attribute labels are sharing among entities,** moreover, each person can not be "male" and "not male" at the same time, suggesting that **each entity can only have one true attribute.**